Detroit police release video of man firing at cops before officers fatally shoot him

 "Public confidence requires citizens to be able to judge for themselves the actions of our officers.
 I commend Chief Craig for moving so quickly to release the video publicly," he added.

-The incident occurred during a deadly holiday weekend in the city, where a string of shootings took place, and dozens more occurred across the country.

-The increase in gun violence ratcheted up already heightened tensions across the country as protesters decried police brutality and racial injustice stemming from the death of George Floyd in Minneapolis in May.
+The incident ratcheted up already heightened tensions across the country as protesters decried police brutality and racial injustice stemming from the death of George Floyd in Minneapolis in May.

 Protesters outraged by Littleton's death got "very violent," Craig said, throwing bottles, rocks and even a water cooler at officers from the Detroit Police Department's 12th precinct.
 Officers deployed tear gas to break up the crowd and made several arrested.